sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ### Import of custom structure and spectra databases {#custom-database-import}

 Custom structure databases and spectral libraries can be added via the `Databases` dialog, accessible via the top center of the GUI ribbon.
-Starting with version 6.0, SIRIUS supports the import of spectral libraries.
-The supported import formats for spectral data are .ms, .mgf, .msp, .mat, .txt (MassBank), .mb, .json (GNPS, MoNA).
-Spectra must be annotated with a structure and must be centroided.
-Custom structures can be used in [structure database search](#CSIFingerID-structure).
-All imported spectra will automatically be used for [spectral library matching]({{ "/methods-background/#spectral-library-search" | relative_url }}) during molecular formula annotation.
-A spectral library is also a molecular structure database and thus can be used for CSI:FingerID structure database search.
+SIRIUS allows you to import custom structure databases and spectral libraries.
+Any spectral library you import also functions as a structure database.
+[Learn more about custom database import and supported file formats here]({{ "/io/#custom-dbs" | relative_url}}).

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/custom-db-loader-collage.png" | relative_url }})